Turok (video game): Plot

-Turok wakes and makes his way back to camp with the comm unit, where Slade accuses him of again betraying his comrades.
-Cole (Mark Rolston) is killed in a surprise attack by Grimes, and M-G troops storm the area.
+Turok wakes and makes his way back to camp with the comm unit, when the others see that he's alone, Slade accuses him of again betraying his comrades.
+Before Cole (Mark Rolston) has a chance to speak with Turok, he is killed in a surprise attack by Grimes, and M-G troops storm the area with assistance from a tank.
 Whiskey Company fends off the attack, but Parker and Lewis are killed and the comm unit is destroyed.
-With all surviving officers killed in the attack and Henderson dead, Logan assumes command; he orders Turok, Slade, and Carter to investigate some distant searchlights.
+With all surviving commanding officers killed in the attack and with Sergeant Henderson already dead, Logan assumes command; he orders Turok, Slade, and Carter to investigate some distant searchlights.

 Reaching an abandoned outpost, the trio find that Kane has derived a potent neurotoxin taken from scorpion-like creatures, as well as the location of a ship in a substation near the M-G base.
 The same creatures attack them, killing Carter, while Turok and Slade fall into a cave system.
-Turok saves Slade from a large tenatacled creature, earning Slade's respect.
+Turok saves Slade from a large tentacled creature, earning Slade's respect.
 They escape the caves and link up with the remainder of Whiskey Company.

 An approaching M-G patrol causes Logan (who is suffering from brain damage) to accuse Turok of betraying Whiskey Company, but Slade defends Turok.
-The patrol inadvertently discovers them and Logan is killed.
-The group fight their way to the substation and Jericho sacrifices himself to allow them access.
-They find the ship derelict, and travel to the M-G base in search of another.
-At the entrance, Reese is killed by Grimes from afar.
-Making their way inside, indirectly helped by the Tyrannosaurus that Turok had fought earlier, the group further learn that Kane has developed a lethal nerve gas from the scorpion creatures.
+The patrol inadvertently discovers them and Logan is killed by an M-G helicopter which is taken down by Turok.
+The group fight their way to the substation and Jericho sacrifices himself to allow the others access.
+To their dismay they discover that the ship is derelict, and travel to the M-G base in search of another.
+At the base's perimeter, Reese spots Grimes from afar but is killed before he can react.
+The survivors manage to fight their way inside the base, after being indirectly helped by the scarred Tyrannosaurus that Turok had fought earlier.
+While exploring the base the group further learn that Kane has developed a lethal nerve gas from the scorpion creatures.
 To prevent the bio-weapon from leaving the planet, Turok sets explosive charges on the base's generators.
-Kane captures them and kills Cowboy, but Turok detonates the charges, resulting in the death of Grimes.
+When Turok returns to the group Kane captures them and kills Cowboy after the latter taunts him.
+While Kane is distracted Turok detonates the charges, causing a chain reaction and resulting in Grimes' death when he is crushed by falling debris.

 Turok, Shepard, and Slade flee from the collapsing base.
 They reach another ship but Turok refuses to leave until Kane is dead.
-Turok shoots down Kane's ship, and they engage in a knife fight, ending in Turok killing Kane.
-The Tyrannosaurus confronts Turok, who pushes a live grenade into its eye, killing it.
+Turok shoots down Kane's personal ship, and they engage in a knife fight, ending in Turok killing Kane.
+The scarred Tyrannosaurus confronts Turok and during their fight, Turok is able to climb onto its face and push a live grenade into its eye, killing it.
 Turok is picked up by Shepard and Slade in their ship, and they set a course back to Earth.